Is marijuana legal in Mississippi?

 Current legality status

-The penalties for marijuana in Mississippi are severe and can include a minimum 2 years in jail for growing a single plant.
+The penalties for possession of marijuana by a person not registered as a medical marijuana in Mississippi are severe and can include a minimum 2 years in jail for growing a single plant.

 Yes, possession of less than 30 grams is a maximum $250 fine, but you’re looking at a minimum one to two years in prison for a single THC vape cart bought out of state.